-Better battery life, improved performance insights and smarter design, these are just some of the things we’ve come to demand each year as we sift through the latest offerings from the likes of Garmin, Polar, Suunto and TomTom in search of the best running watch.
+Better battery life, improved performance insights and smarter design, these are just some of the things we’ve come to demand each year as we sift through the latest offerings from the likes of Garmin, Polar and Suunto in search of the best running watch.

-Of course we still want highly accurate GPS, idiot-grade usability and excellent partner apps to help us learn from our stats and stay motivated.
+Of course we still want highly accurate GPS, idiot-grade usability for when our running brains get tired and excellent partner apps to help us learn from our stats and stay motivated.

-Thankfully, 2017’s new crop of running partners haven’t disappointed, with a few familiar (watch) faces getting a welcome overhaul and the odd newcomer joining the fight for that space on our wrist.
+We're only just into 2018 but we've already seen a new crop of running partners that haven’t disappointed, with a few familiar (watch) faces getting a welcome overhaul and the odd newcomer joining the fight for that space on our wrist.

 ‘But what’s the best?’ we hear you ask.
 Well, from the perfect partner for trail running through to the ideal watch for marathons, we’ve run with every watch on this list and selected the best devices for every running need.